thehapax/bitshares.foundation/_announcements/2017-07-11-bitshares-downtime-incident.md

 change, this has lead the BitShares developers to believe that a memory corruption caused the assertion.

-After several attempts to identify the cause of the memory corruption, Daniel Larimer gave the crucial hint about the potential of a `flat_index` container corrupting the memory on a resize.
+While attempting to identify the cause of the memory corruption, Daniel Larimer gave the crucial hint about the potential of a `flat_index` container corrupting the memory on a resize.

 A simple [five line
 patch](https://github.com/bitshares/bitshares-core/commit/67804359693168f16db98b40319593b64b6a9eed)